JB26/Bibthek/README.md

 ### Sort by artist in books view mode
 ![Screenshot](screenshots/comic_artist-view.png)

-Of course more sorting options are avaible.
+There are more sorting options are avaible.
 ### Statistics
 Tipp: click on a year to get more detailed statistics for that year.